Steel and Equipment Shipping from Vietnam

 How SVC Marine Supports Steel and Equipment Shipment

-SVC Marine supports steel and equipment shipment through practical cargo review, vessel matching, freight coordination and operational risk control.
+SVC Marine supports steel and equipment shipment through practical cargo review, vessel matching, freight support and operational risk control.
 The objective is to help cargo owners select a workable shipping solution and reduce avoidable delay, damage or dispute.

 Our process normally includes: